HaojiaWu/CellScopes.jl/README.md

 =#
 ```
 #### 2.4 Normalize the scRNAObject
 We use a normalization method called global-scaling, which is similar to Seurat's "LogNormalize" method.
 This normalization method scales the feature expression measurements for each cell by the total expression, multiplies the result by a default scale factor of 10,000, and log-transforms the final value.
-The normalized values are stored as a NormCountObject.
+The normalized values are stored as a ```NormCountObject```.
 ```julia
 pbmc = cs.NormalizeObject(pbmc; scale_factor = 10000)
 #=